 There is now a riding division called Equagility, where you complete 5 obstacles on the ground and then mount and ride through them.
 The goals is to do it without the use of your rein so it is a great way to improve your body language during riding.

 Kim is a certified instructor with the International Horse Agility Club based in England.
 She has attended a clinic with the founder, gone through the certification requirements and now competes as well as coaches many students who are also competing.
-Kim and her horse Mary, started competing late in 2014, finished 4th in the world in 2015, and are 1st world wide for the beginning of 2017.
+Kim demonstrates agility at the Rocky Mountain Horse Expo.
+Kim and her horse Mary, started competing late in 2014, finished 4th in the world in 2015.
+They are 2 time world champions, winning in 2017 and 2020 and currently are tied in the walk only division for 2022.
 Her students continually place in the top 3 positions.
 Great job, everyone!!!

 Please email or call with your questions and if you are interested in joining our classes!